FlorianJourde/Frontend-Mentor-9-Base-apparel-coming-soon-master/README.md

 ### About

-Eighth exercice from Frontend Mentor website.
-The purpose is to train HTML, CSS.
+Ninth exercice from Frontend Mentor website.
+The purpose is to train to fondamentals web languages.

-**HTML, CSS**
+**HTML, CSS, JS**

 [Preview-site](https://florianjourde.github.io/Frontend-Mentor-9-Base-apparel-coming-soon-master)